Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description fully discloses key traits: sections are not graph-visible, excluded from duplicate detection, and lack embeddings or cross-references.
-Also mentions auto-assigned tag.
+Despite no annotations, the description fully discloses key behavioral traits: sections are not visible in graph visualization, excluded from duplicate detection, and do not compute embeddings or cross-references.
+It also notes the auto-assigned tag.
+This exceeds the burden for a tool with no annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.